 | 10 Years | £1,059 | £1,128 | 6 months |

-For complete fee information across all visitor visa categories, see the UK visitor visa fees 2026 guide.
-Note that long-term visitor visas offer better value per year for families making frequent visits to the UK.
+For the full schedule across visitor categories, see the UK visitor visa fees 2026 guide.
+Multi-year visit visa options offer better value per year for families making frequent trips.

 What is a C-Visit Child Accompanied Visa?

-The C-Visit Child Accompanied visa is issued when a child under 18 travels to the UK with an identified adult who is responsible for their care during the journey and stay.
-The accompanying adult's details are endorsed on the child's visa vignette, and the child may be refused entry if arriving with a different adult.
+The C-Visit Child Accompanied visa is issued when a child under 18 travels with an identified adult responsible for their care during the journey and stay.
+The adult's details are endorsed on the child's vignette — arriving with a different adult risks refusal at the border.

-The UK Home Office operates stringent child safeguarding policies under Section 55 of the Borders, Citizenship and Immigration Act 2009.
-Immigration officers are vigilant about verifying care arrangements and may contact Local Authority Children's Services or police if welfare concerns arise.
+The Home Office operates stringent child safeguarding under Section 55.
+Immigration officers verify care arrangements and may contact Local Authority Children's Services or police if welfare concerns arise.

 C-Visit Child Accompanied vs Unaccompanied